-I thought it was just Communist Grandad (Papa Redbeard) who’d neglected his apparently gifted-daughter by not buying her the uniform she needed to get in the gifted-girls’ school, while still managing to go down the club for a few pints.
+I thought it was just communist granddad who’d neglected expenditure on his kids’ education to favour still going down the club for a few pints.

 Growing up, I heard of this injustice often.

-When older, it was evident around me in the actions of peers; as far as the sands of time go, personally don’t think anyone does it better than Zola in Germinal.
+When older, it was evident in the actions of peers; as far as the sands of time go, personally don’t think anyone does it better than Zola.

 Why a ‘working-class man’ might do this is something close to the heart of The Medusa Protocol (plug-plug-plug).

-But this was pre Welfare State; a time when Doctors had to be paid for out of pocket.
+He was involved pre Welfare State; a time when Doctors had to be paid for out of pocket.

-Papa Redbeard was the extremely due diligent treasurer of a ‘Christmas Club’.
-Taking a pound a week from members, it was able to help the working classes do something excruciatingly difficult on a low income:
+Granddad was the extremely due diligent treasurer of a ‘Christmas Club’.
+Taking a pound a week from members, it was able to help the working classes do something excruciatingly difficult on a low income: save

 Not only were members returned the lump sum of fifty-two quid come December (a tidy amount back then), the club also made sure the money earned interest in the meantime, which in being ‘pooled’ earned a greater rate.

-Though the interest wasn’t instantly divvied between investors: if a member fell on hard times during the year, it’d be used to help them first.
+Though the interest wasn’t instantly divvied between investors: if a member fell on hard times during the year, it would be used to help them first.

 That was it!